When trading in financial markets, you will encounter several popular trading strategies. Discover the main ones and the process of developing one.

 When it comes to trading strategies, they can all perform well under specific market conditions; the best trading strategy is a subjective matter.
 However, it’s recommended to pick a trading strategy based on your personality type, level of discipline, available capital, risk tolerance, and availability.

-You can learn more about each trading strategy with CAPEX Academy's online courses.
+You can learn more about each trading strategy with CAPEX Academy's free online trading courses.

 You can also use the demo account as an opportunity to explore the markets and get into the daily habits of a trader.
 Once you’re ready to take on the live markets, you’ll have access to a range of different trading platforms and trading apps.
 You can choose between our innovative web platform, our award-winning mobile app, or specialized platforms such as MT5.
 You’ll also have access to integrated tools, from analysis to market consensus and sentiment apps.
 Plus, Trading Central provides actionable trading setups.